barrettotte/fishtank-s02-qol/README.md

 - List of all cameras on left side
 - Button on left side to open `#fishtanklive` on X in new tab
-- Collapsible panels on left side by clicking header
+- Collapsible panels on left side by clicking title

 ## Screenshots